dlebansais/Wrist/Samples/comet/page/sign up/readme.md

 - Login id only
 - Login id and password, with a confirmation
 - Use the login information from another platform
-- Certificate login, this will redirect to the certificate creation page

 The method is chosen with a radio button.

-There is a button to go to the sign in page.
+Using a certificate to sign in later czan be done from the profile page.

-There is a validity duration option:
+For login id or login & password methods, There is a validity duration option:

 - This session only
 - Two weeks